-For the Chinese version: click here to download.
+For the Chinese version: click here to download for free.

-For the Korean version: click here to download.
+For the Korean version: click here to download for free.

 Recent years have brought global expansion of private supplementary tutoring alongside regular school systems.
 This expansion has far-reaching implications for the nurturing of new generations, for social and economic development, and for the operation of school systems.
 Some dimensions are positive while other dimensions are problematic.